 Your ultimate, end goal from looking at the aerodynamics of your position may not be what you imagine.
 For example, you might find a super-efficient aero position but only be able to hold it effectively for a minute…and that’s clearly not going to be of any use for endurance athletes.
 OK, you can train yourself into a certain position to a certain degree but ultimately, just like with your bike fit, you are most normally going to be targeting some sort of ‘optimal’ or ‘trade-off’ position.

-Similarly, you might find that going from HOODS to DROPS might only be very slightly more aero for you on your road bike. then you have to question whether or not it is worth doing that.
+Similarly, you might find that going from HOODS to DROPS might only be very slightly more aero for you on your road bike.
+Then you have to question whether or not it is worth doing that when comfort and sustainability are taken into account.

 First Ride – Some Details